Skip to main content

 Research Summary

 Over the last three decades, the research focus in the Pace laboratory has been erythroid development as it relates to globin gene regulation and hemoglobin synthesis.
-As an NIH-funded physician-scientist, in the mid-1990s my laboratory pioneered in vivo drug treatment in the µLCRAγ transgenic mouse and later the human β-YAC mouse model.
+As an NIH-funded physician-scientist, in the mid-1990s Dr. Pace pioneered in vivo drug treatment in the µLCRAγ transgenic mouse and later the human β-YAC mouse model.
 We were the first to demonstrate the ability to induce γ-globin expression using butyrate and 5-azacytidine in β-YAC mice; this model was later used to discover novel short-chain fatty acid derivatives that induce γ-globin.
-The 5-azacytidie analog, Decitabine is currently in clinical testing as a novel fetal hemoglobin inducer.
-A second drug Benserazide which is an L-Dopa inhibitor was shown to induce fetal hemoglobin and a phase 1 clinical trial is underway in thalassemia patients.
-More recently the work in the Pace laboratory was expanded to include microRNA (miRNA) work.
-We demonstrated a role of miR-34a in γ-globin regulation through silencing the repressor molecule, Stat3.
-We conducted a genome-wide miRNA screen using reticulocytes isolated from children with sickle cell disease and identified miR-144 and miR29 among others differentially expressed in children with low and high fetal hemoglobin levels.
-Both miRNA were subsequently shown to induce fetal hemoglobin in sickle erythroid progenitors.
+The 5-azacytidie analog, Decitabine, is currently in clinical testing as a novel fetal hemoglobin inducer.
+A second drug, Benserazide, which is an L-Dopa inhibitor, was shown to induce fetal hemoglobin, and a phase 1 clinical trial is underway in thalassemia patients.
+More recent work in the lab has focused on a genetic element, the Fetal Chromatin Domain, that is involved in the regulation of gamma globin gene expression during erythropoiesis.
+This element is a target for gene therapy development of novel treatments for sickle cell disease and thalassemia.

 Transsulfuration pathway activation attenuates oxidative stress and ferroptosis in sickle primary erythroblasts and transgenic mice.